 - Correct quantity and quality of diet.

-- Do not eat foods which increase phlegm / Kapha and Vata / wind, inside body.
+- Do not eat foods which increase phlegm / Kapha and Vata / wind, inside the body.

 - Do not eat high-fat foods such as butter, cheese, chocolates, cream, ice-cream, fat meats, fried foods, and gravies.